loopyengineeringco/Daly2Sofar/README.md

 # Notes/links

 Developed on Arduino IDE 1.8.5.
-IDE version 1.6.14 failed to compile.
+Version 1.6.14 failed to compile.
 Downgrade if you have issues

 Using arduino ESP32 Core version 1.0.6